How to Fix Low Water Pressure in the Shower: 16 Tips

 5. Divide 5 by the time taken to fill the bucket in minutes to get the flow rate.

 Any figure below 1.5 GPM (5.7 LPM) means that the water pressure in your shower is low.
-In the United States, 1.5 GPM is the standard flow rate from low-flow showerheads, 2 GPM is the U.S. Federal WaterSense standard and 2.5 GPM is the maximum legal water flow for shower heads.
+In the United States, 1.5 GPM is the standard flow rate for low-flow showerheads, 2 GPM is the U.S. Federal WaterSense standard, and 2.5 GPM is the maximum legal water flow for showerheads.

 Causes of low shower pressureFixes of low shower pressure